musha1140/midi/README.md

 - **Interactive Canvas**: Visualize binary data on an HTML5 canvas.
 - **Song Selection**: Choose from a list of songs to play during encryption/decryption processes.
 - **Responsive Design**: User-friendly interface adaptable to various devices.
+- **WPM Integration**: Calculates Words Per Minute (WPM) during typing and incorporates it into the encryption process.

 ## Installation
 1. **Clone the Repository**: